autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

     // processing and publishing after this
 ```

-Using this manner will give you following advantages.
+Using this manner has the following benefits.

 - It can reduce invocations of subscription callback functions
 - There is no need to take a topic message, which a main logic does not consume, from a subscription